BL-CZY/dvida_os/README.md

 <h1>Run</h1>
 <h3><font color="red">DO NOT RUN THIS IN A REAL MACHINE!!!
 THE IMMATURITY OF THIS PROJECT MIGHT ERASE YOUR DISK!!!</font></h3>
-To run, a 4Gib raw disk image must be created
+To run, a 4Gib raw disk image must be created<br />
-You can use qemu-img to do so
+You can use qemu-img to do so<br />
 Then, simply run ./run would emulate the iso in qemu